fkarg/fkarg.github.io/drafts/the-four-hour-workweek.md

 There are a lot of useful advice gold nuggets in this book, but for me the biggest takeaways were this:
 - Seeing that the nonstandard toolbox can be applied to the world of business
-- The usefulness of Virtual Personal Assistents
+- The usefulness of Virtual Personal Assistants
 - The Fear Setting and Dreamlining Techniques
 - Most of the Benefits of the 'New Rich' are simply working remote and moving frequently

-### Application fo the Toolbox for Nonstandard Thinking
+### Application of the Toolbox for Nonstandard Thinking
 Seeing that the [toolbox for nonstandard thinking][nonstandard-toolbox] - or at least quite a few ideas from there - apply for businesses as well is quite a bit eye-opening.
 More specifically, it's not _that_ it applies, it's more the _how_.
 It certainly is an interesting implementation of classically nonstandard approaches to life.

-### Virtual Personal Assistents
+### Virtual Personal Assistants
-I was aware of competent yet easily available virtual assistents, but I never took a closer look into them.
+I was aware of competent yet easily available virtual assistants, but I never took a closer look into them.
 He provides a detailed and informed second look, and it certainly made me much more aware of their usefulness - and that I do not need any, _right now_.
 Being aware and more open to the possibility is